Office of the Under Secretary for Food Safety, USDA.

 Notice of public meeting and request for comments.

-The Office of the Under Secretary for Food Safety U.S. Department of Agriculture (USDA) is sponsoring a public meeting that will take place on January 23, 2014.
-The objective of the public meeting is to provide information and receive public comments on agenda items and draft United States positions that will be discussed at the first session of the Codex Committee on Spices and Culinary Herbs (CCSCH) of the Codex Alimentarius Commission (Codex), taking place in Kochi (Cochin), India, February 11-14, 2014.
-The Acting Under Secretary for Food Safety recognizes the importance of providing interested parties the opportunity to obtain background information on the 1st Session of CCSCH and to address items on the agenda.
+The Office of the Under Secretary for Food Safety, U.S. Department of Agriculture (USDA) and the Agricultural Marketing Service (AMS), are holding a public meeting on August 19, 2015.
+The purpose of the meeting is to provide information and receive public comments on agenda items and draft United States (U.S.) positions that will be discussed at the 2nd Session of the Codex Committee on Spices and Culinary Herbs (CCSCH) of the Codex Alimentarius Commission (Codex).
+The Session will be held in Goa, India, September 14-18, 2015.
+The Deputy Under Secretary for Food Safety recognizes the importance of providing interested parties the opportunity to obtain background information on the 2nd Session of CCSCH and to address items on the agenda.

-The public meeting will take place at The United States Department of Agriculture, Jamie L. Whitten Building, Room 107-A, 1400 Independence Avenue SW., Washington, DC 20250.
-Documents related to the 1st session of CCSCH will be accessible via the World Wide Web at the following address: http://www.codexalimentarius.org/meetings-reports/en/.
+The public meeting will take place at the United States Department of Agriculture (USDA), Jamie L. Whitten Building, Room 107-A, 1400 Independence Avenue SW., Washington, DC 20250.
+Documents related to the 2nd Session of CCSCH will be accessible via the Internet at the following address: http://www.codexalimentarius.org/meetings-reports/en/.

-Mary Frances Lowe, The U.S. Codex Manager to invites U.S. interested parties to submit their comments electronically to the following email addresses: Dorian.Lafond@ams.usda.gov & George.Ziobro@fda.hhs.gov.
+The U.S. Delegate of the 2nd Session of the CCSCH invites U.S. interested parties to send their comments electronically to the following email address: Dorian.Lafond@ams.usda.gov.

-If you wish to participate in the public meeting for the 1st session of CCSCH by conference call, please use the call in number and participant code listed below:
+If you wish to participate in the public meeting for the 2nd Session of the CCSCH by conference call, please use the call-in number and participant code listed below:

 Start Supplemental Information

-The Codex Alimentarius (Codex) was established in 1963 by two United Nations organizations, the Food and Agriculture Organization and the World Health Organization.
-Through adoption of food standards, codes of practice, and other guidelines developed by its committees, and by promoting their adoption and implementation by governments, Codex seeks to protect the Start Printed Page 3170health of consumers and ensure that fair practices are used in trade.
+Codex was established in 1963 by two United Nations organizations, the Food and Agriculture Organization and the World Health Organization.
+Through adoption of food standards, codes of practice, and other guidelines developed by its committees, and by promoting their adoption and implementation by governments, Codex seeks to protect the health of consumers and ensure that fair practices are used in trade.

-The CCSCH is responsible for elaborating worldwide standards for spices and culinary herbs in their dried and dehydrated state in whole ground, and cracked or crushed form, consulting as necessary, with other international organizations in the standards development process to avoid duplication.
+The CCSCH is responsible for elaborating worldwide standards for spices and culinary herbs in their dried and dehydrated state in whole, ground, and cracked or crushed form.
+The CCSCH consults as necessary with other international organizations in the standards development process to avoid duplication.

 Issues To Be Discussed at the Public Meeting

-The following items on the Agenda for the 1st session of CCSCH will be discussed during the public meeting:
+The following items on the Agenda for the 2nd Session of CCSCH will be discussed during the public meeting:

-- Matters Referred by the Codex Alimentarius Commission and other Codex Committees and Task Forces
+- Matters Referred by the Codex and other Codex Committees and Task Forces.

-Each issue listed will be fully described in documents distributed, or to be distributed, by the Secretariat prior to the Meeting.
+Each issue listed will be fully described in documents distributed, or to be distributed, by the Secretariat before the Meeting.
 Members of the public may access or request copies of these documents (see ADDRESSES).